-(a) "Initial Probation" - A newly hired employee shall be on probation for a period of six (6) continuous months following the commencement of employment.
+- (a) "Initial Probation" A newly hired employee shall be on probation for a period of six (6) continuous months following the commencement of employment.
 The initial probationary period may be extended by mutual agreement between the Department and the Union.
-Regular status will be granted after successful completion of the probation period and after notice to and a conference with the employee to be held within one (1) week of the end of the probationary period informing him/her of the transition to regular status.

-(b) The initial probationary period specified in Section 12.10 (a) above and the sixty (60) day probationary period specified in Section 12.1 (a) when a vacant position is filled by an employee may both be extended by not more than half of the original probationary period upon joint concurrence of the employee and his/her supervisor.
-Consequently, under such circumstances, the initial probation may be extended by an additional three months to a maximum of nine months and the sixty (60) day probation may be extended by an additional thirty (30) days to a maximum of ninety (90) days.
+Regular status will be granted after successful completion of the probation period and after notice to and a conference with the employee to be held within one (1) week of the end of the probationary period informing them of the transition to regular status. - (b) The initial probationary period specified in Section 12.10 (a) above and the thirty (30)-day probationary period specified in Section 12.1 (a) both may be extended by not more than half of the original probationary period to a maximum of nine (9) months and forty-five (45) days, respectively, upon concurrence of the employee and their supervisor.